 Spotface vs Counterbore

 Spotface is very similar to a counterbore in geometry, but with less depth.
 Spot facing is done to clean the uneven or curved surface to provide a flat seating surface for the screw head.
-For example, forged and die-cast parts where the screw heat seating area is uneven.
+For example, forged and die-cast parts where the screw head seating area is uneven.

 This means in the case of spot facing, the screw head is usually protruding out of the workpiece surface.
 Whereas in a counterbore, the screw head is completely inside the bore.